 While most millennials feel reluctant to invest because they do not have enough capital, they still have one thing going for them - their TIME.
 Although their money is tight, they can still grow it when they invest through compounding, which is the ability to grow an investment by reinvesting the earnings.
 Compounding allows investors to generate wealth over time by reinvesting their earnings and their time.

 Since millennials have more earning time ahead of them, they can be able to afford to take on more risk in their investments.
 You have to remember that an investor’s age also influences the amount of risk they can withstand.
-Because they are young and have more time, they can explore building and expanding their own portfolios, which means bigger chances to produce larger gains.
+Because they are young and have more time, they can explore the building and expanding their own portfolios, which means bigger chances to produce larger gains.

 Since they have more time, young investors can enjoy the flexibility and the opportunity to study investing, learn from their successes and failures, and reinvest again until they grow their money.
 While investing has a lengthy learning curve, young investors can enjoy the years that they have to study the market and polish their investing strategies.
 There is also more time to recover if ever they encounter some challenges and risks that go with investing.

-Investing at a young age also gives you the opportunity to leverage on technology to study, research, and apply online investing strategies and tools.
+Investing at a young age also gives you the opportunity to leverage technology to study, research, and apply online investing strategies and tools.
 It now becomes more accessible and convenient for young investors to learn more about investing because of the webinars, tutorials, apps, and digital learning materials that one can easily refer to.
 These can help expand one’s knowledge, confidence, and expertise when it comes to investing.

 Known as digital natives, their love for anything tech-related enables them to plow their wealth into different investment vehicles.